Short-Term Rental Permits 3-5 Bedrooms- Type B Permits

 Information

-Learn about accessory short-term rental (ASTR) permits when you have 3-5 bedrooms to rent out.
-Get all required forms for ASTR Type B permits for rental units, vacation rentals, mother-in-law apartments, renting out part of your home, renting out a bedroom and basement units.
+Learn about accessory short-term rentals (ASTR) when you have 3-5 bedrooms to rent out.
+Get all required forms for ASTR Type B Conditional Use Reviews for rental units, vacation rentals, mother-in-law apartments, renting out part of your home, renting out a bedroom, and basement units.

 On this page